kskhasegawa/circom-rangeproof-for-vc/README.md

 ```

 ### verify
-Verify whether the birthdate described in the statement string is older than target or not, without showing plain text of the statement.
+Verify whether the birthdate described in the statement is older(or newer) than target or not, without showing plaintext of the statement.
 ```
 snarkjs groth16 verify verification_key.json public.json proof.json
 ```